brianroysar/DH110/ASSIGNMENT06/README.md

 For the color pallete, I explored and was deciding between a blue or orange pallete.
 The orange pallete made the app feel more vibrant and pop out, but I wanted to make the app feel inviting and calm to use which is why I decided on the blue color pallete.
 This was also suitable for the app as MRT Jakarta and the bus system utilize a blue color pallete as well.

 ## Extra Variation
+Upon the impression test, I wanted to make the application feel more modenrn.
+To do this, I made a small alteration to the component that was responsible for displaying recommended places and recently visited places.
+I made the image cover the whole component, while the text lies on the bottom third of the component over a dark gradient to make the text still readable.

 ![](./images/extra.png)